 - Other Parental Leave

-For purposes of caring for their minor children, faculty members, officers, and exempt professionals, upon timely request and with reasonable accommodation to the needs of the primary unit, shall be entitled to parental leave without pay, or reduced loads at reduced pay, up to a total of two semesters for faculty or twelve months for officers, exempt professionals and faculty on twelve-month contracts.
+For purposes of caring for their minor children, faculty members or university staff members, upon timely request and with reasonable accommodation to the needs of the primary unit, shall be entitled to parental leave without pay, or reduced loads at reduced pay, up to a total of two semesters for faculty or twelve months for university staff and faculty on twelve-month contracts.
 This maximum of two semesters or twelve months of parental leave includes, and is not in addition to, any leave taken under Section A of this policy or leave taken under the Family and Medical Leave Policy.
 (See Section D below.)

 - Simultaneous Leave